-From the 300-meter height of the Erg Chigaga, one could see the whole chain of dunes spanning over 40 kilometers.
+From the 300-meter height of Erg Chigaga, one could see the whole chain of dunes spanning over 40 kilometers.
 Early in the morning, the sand ridges were untouched and only the wind left gentle traces on the sand surface.
-One could see or hear the small semi-permanent camps in the area, hidden among the dunes.
+One could see or hear small semi-permanent camps in the area, hidden among the dunes.
 Even a small hospital stood in the vicinity.
 An American doctor opened it in a precariously built enclosure to help tourists in case of need.

 When we got back to the camp, our camels were ready to go.
-We went parallel to the chain of sand dunes and headed toward another chain of dunes, called Bogarne.
+We went parallel to the chain of dunes and headed toward another chain of dunes, called Bogarne.
 The terrain was the same infinite flat field, stretching between mountains and dunes.
-Hiking the sand dunes would have been difficult both for us and for the camels.
-Therefore, we preferred the hard and rocky terrain, more easy to cross, but terribly monotonous and tiresome.
+Hiking the dunes would have been difficult both for us and for the camels.
+Therefore, we preferred the hard and rocky terrain, more easy to cross, but monotonous and tiresome.

 In the afternoon, we reached the group of dunes in Bogarne.
 We set up our camp at the foot of the dunes just before dusk.
 I hiked alone to the top of the sands.
 From the frail ridge of the dunes, the time passage seemed endless.
 The sunset brought a fog that settled quietly, like a velvet, over the graceful dunes.
-A surreal peace and an unwavering silence reigned over the place, a feeling impossible to describe.
+A surreal peace and an unwavering silence reigned over the place, a feeling impossible to describe in words.

-Shrouded by the dunes, our small camp became alive and we again had harira soup and lamb tajine for dinner.
+Shrouded by dunes, our small camp became alive in the evening and we again had harira soup and lamb tajine for dinner.
 Then we had the surprise of the evening: bread baked by Lahssen directly into the hot sand, a custom practiced in the area when they didn’t have an oven.
 The flat dough was covered with hot sand and ember from an extinguished fire, and thus the high temperatures baked the dough in a few minutes.

 The fourth day of the camel desert trek